Skip to main content

 Growth hormone is a counter-regulatory hormone to insulin.
 It promotes lipolysis (the breakdown of fat) and can decrease glucose uptake in peripheral tissues, thereby inducing a state of mild insulin resistance.
 In the context of short-term or cyclical therapy in healthy individuals, this effect is generally modest and well-tolerated.

 However, in the context of long-term, continuous use, particularly in individuals with pre-existing metabolic dysfunction, there is a theoretical risk of impairing glucose tolerance or unmasking latent type 2 diabetes.
-This is the primary reason why fasting glucose, fasting insulin, and HbA1c are critical monitoring parameters in any protocol.
+This is the primary reason why fasting glucose, fasting insulin, and HbA1c are critical monitoring parameters in any long-term safety protocol.

 The long-term safety data for Tesamorelin, a GHRH analog approved for HIV-associated lipodystrophy, provides valuable insight.
 In multi-year studies, while small increases in glucose parameters were observed, they were not deemed clinically significant, and the incidence of new-onset diabetes was low.
 This suggests that for a GHRH-based therapy that preserves the pulsatile nature of GH release, the risk to glucose homeostasis is manageable with appropriate monitoring.